bigc0127/gelli/README.md

 ## Issues

-Since this was a small project intended mainly for myself, there are some things I haven't resolved yet.
+Since this was a small project there are some things I haven't resolved yet.
 I would appreciate pull requests to fix any of these issues!

 * All lists are capped at 100 entries to avoid excessive load times
 * Artist sorting isn't available through the API